 I have always appreciated how the live broadcast has become the top performer of the century after the 20 years ago struggling of the Golden temple community for the live broadcast of the reciting at the temple.
 Now, the Facebook Live feature is available on just a tap.
 Another service of interest is the Facebook Instant Articles.
 The interactive pages, being loaded at a speed 10 times faster than that of a normal page, have created a zoom in the Facebook usage for newsfeed.
 The marketplace makes it easier to buy and sell products locally.
 This is beneficial especially for the students as they can look for inexpensive products within a reachable location.

 The Facebook Local app is essentially a way to find out what's happening nearby.
 It combines the things Facebook has always done well—information about places, recommendations from your friends, events happening in your town—and puts all of this in one place.
 Not to forget, the everyday used messenger that helps connect people across the world.
-Not everyone feels convenient to be accessible via phone.
-However, the messenger acts as a savior and gives a wider reach.
+Not everyone feels comfortable to be accessible via phone.
+However, the Facebook messenger acts as a savior and gives a wider reach.

 What has been your biggest obstacle to pursuing Computer Science?
 How has it motivated you to pursue your future goals?
 (2-3 paragraphs)

 I belong to a diminutive town whose culture verbalizes that man is the only head of the house and has the ascendancy to work while women belong to the category of being housewives.
 Ostensibly, my mother is a housewife.
 My parents always wanted me to lead a facile life, completing my Bachelor's in Arts and eventually get married.
-However, I was always enamored of programming and technical stuff and all the innovations of Google, Microsoft, and other corporations used to enthrall me.
-From the time of my high school, I dreamt of being a software engineer and eventually, have my software company and be an independent businesswoman which lead me to make antithetical choices.
-Though I had to compromise with a Tier 3 engineering school, I was the first one in the family to pursue a degree in Computer Science.
+However, I was always enamored with programming and technical stuff and all the innovations of Google, Microsoft, and other corporations enthralled me.
+From the time of my high school, I dreamt of being a software engineer and eventually, have my software company and be an independent businesswoman which led me to make antithetical choices.
+Though I had to compromise with a Tier 3 engineering school, I am the first one in the family to pursue a degree in Computer Science.

-Since then, I have been in the quest for achieving my goal and thus, probing for internships to enhance my technical skills while I am a student and step into the industry as an erudite person geared up to face the world.
+Since then, I have been in the quest for achieving my goal and thus, probing for internships to enhance my technical skills while I am a student and step into the industry as an erudite person equipped/prepared (choose anyone) to face the world.
 It is this stimulation that drove me to participate in Google Summer of Code 2017.

 The male-female ratio in the workforce has always been heavier on the male side.
-Being a woman this seemed to be another obstacle in the sense that women might not be accepted in the industry.
-However, I had to take this challenge and transpose the trend.
+Being a woman this seems to be another obstacle in the sense that women are not as interested in this industry.
+However, I have taken this challenge to transposed the trend.
 This also influenced me to be a part of Systers, an Anita Borg Institute community.
 Systers welcomes women in technology to collaborate and share their experiences.
-Furthermore, I was one of the recipients of Google Scholarship for 2017 Grace Hopper Celebration.
+Furthermore, I was one of the recipients of Google Scholarship for 2017 Grace Hopper Celebration, all this motivates me to continue to pave way for women like me, to keep pursuing my dreams, knowing it is attainable.